 New Treatments for Neuroblastoma

-Researchers are running studies to find better treatments for children with neuroblastoma.
-They are looking for the best combinations of chemotherapy medicines and ways to use radiation and transplants with better results.
+Researchers are conducting studies to find better treatments for children with neuroblastoma.
+They are looking for the best mixes of medicines and for ways to use radiation and transplants with better results.
 They are also looking for new types of cancer treatments.

-Dr. Julie R. Park leads the COG neuroblastoma committee’s efforts to understand how the disease works and find new ways to treat it.
+Dr. Julie R. Park is chair of the COG neuroblastoma committee.
+The committee’s goal is to understand how the disease works and find new ways to treat it.
 Another goal is to reduce later effects of the disease and treatments.